 Rinse the cloth out in fresh water and wipe over the area once again, before finally rinsing the panel clean with fresh water.
 Then chamois/microfibre towel dry the front of the car and you're done.

 I know plenty of professional detailers who like to use a pressure washer for this job, using the strong stream of water to remove the Bugger Off and all the bugs with it.
 I must say it does this job well.
 However, the bugs that remain can get pushed back into the grill and other innards of the car, meaning there can be more cleaning later, in areas that are very difficult to access.
 So try and make sure the water pressure is directed away from those areas.

 Leave it Slick

-Now, the Bugger Off is pH neutral, so it will not totally remove your protective wax coat, however its still good practice to give a quick boost to the wax with a wipe down using the Fully Slick detailing spray, or even the Lazy Wax.
+Now, the Bugger Off is pH neutral, so it will not totally remove your protective wax coat, however its still good practice to give a quick boost of protection with a wipe down using Wet Dreams, or our Fully Slick detailing spray.
 This will not only get the front end looking like new again, but will also make it harder for the bugs to bond to the car next time around.
 It's a good idea to use these protective sprays before your next big road trip to further aid fast bug removal.

 It certianly worked a treat for us here.

 You can get these great car care products at all of our great retailers nationwide.
 Find your closest one in the link at the bottom of this article.